dragonDScript/Aurora/README.md

 - Auto updates
 - Translations to other languages
 - Better text editor
+- Extension API with decentralized plugin system: no backend, only git.
 - Eventually move to a static language such as C++